NSS Legislative and Political Action Network Center

 NSS Political Action Network (PAN)

 The PAN is NSS's phone tree and is instrumental in contacting members personally to notify them of important issues and to request their participation in efforts to call, write, or email others, including their elected representatives, about particular space issues.
 This activity is open to all NSS members.
 Please join the NSS and its Political Action Network using our Online Membership Form.
-See also Guidelines for Contacting Congress and Find Your Elected Officials.
+See also Guidelines for Contacting Congress.

 NSS Policy Committee

 The Policy Committee discusses, debates, and formulates the positions that the NSS takes to advance the cause of human beings living and working in communities beyond the Earth.
-These positions are reflected in formal position papers, letters to elected officials, press releases, web site content, and messages presented during our Society's annual grassroots visit to Congress, which is known as the "Legislative Blitz."
+These positions are reflected in formal position papers, letters to elected officials, press releases, web site content, and messages presented during one of grassroots visit to Congress that NSS supports, which include the February SEA Blitz, the March Storm, and the August Home District Blitz.

 The Policy Committee also serves to call our members to action, and to otherwise communicate NSS messages and policy positions to the public and to elected officials.
 Policy implementation activities include activating the NSS Political Action Network and providing logistical support for the Legislative Blitz.